Main Page | History of the Novel | The Bluestockings | About LiteraryHistory.com

 English Tea Service, 1759-69.
 Victoria and Albert Museum.

-Behn, Aphra (1640-89).
-English woman playwright and prose fiction writer, associated with the English Restoration theater.
+Behn, Aphra (1640-1689).
+English woman playwright, poet, and prose fiction writer, associated with the English Restoration theater, author of the novel Oroonoko, or the History of the Royal Slave.

 Fielding, Henry (1707-1754).
 English novelist, author of the 18th-century comic novel Tom Jones.